rslakra/Cloud/README.md

-# Cloud
+# dNames
-This repository contains all the Cloud based projects.
+This is the cloud based sample project.